 The eighth stage is "Anugraha."
 It is a "purely mental process" of seeing.
 H.P.
 Blavatsky stated that it is "'that creation of which we have a perception'--in its esoteric aspect--and 'to which we give intellectual assent (Anugraha) in contradistinction to organic creation.'"
 She continued, "it is the correct perception of our relations to the whole range of 'gods' and especially of those we bear to the Kumaras--the so-called 'Ninth Creation.'"
 The Kumaras are the virgin youths in the Celestial Virgin, Aditi.
 Some of them incarnated in the First, Second, and Third Root-Races of the Fourth Round.
 They are our sacred ancestors.
 Others refused to have anything further to do with the material realms.
 Those Kumaras who repeatedly dropped from the womb of Aditi were "sweetened" in their descent through the solar fire and became Agnishvattas, the deeper spiritual consciousness of the eighth stage (see G.de Purucker's Occult Glossary on page 2).
 Continuing to develop a personal relationship with contemporary fallen man, these Agnishvattas transformed into the Manasaputras in our planetary sphere and represent our intellectual consciousness.
 In the preliminary Initiatory trials, it is the Manasaputra "of which we have a perception" and to which we give "intellectual assent."
 When we visually see it, we obtain a "correct perception" of our relation to the "gods."
 In The Nature of the Gods on pages 36-39, Marcus Tullius Cicero made fun of such theosophical visions.
 He mocked, "How much better are the notions of the ignorant vulgar, who not only believe the Deities have members like ours, but that they make use of them; and therefore they assign them a bow and arrow, a spear, a shield, a trident, and lightning; and though they do not behold the actions of the Gods, yet they cannot entertain a thought of a Deity doing nothing."
 Further, "It is certain, that without virtue there can be no happiness; but virtue consists in action: now your Deity does nothing; therefore he is void of virtue, and consequently cannot be happy."
-No, Cicero is wrong.
-The "gods" do not do nothing.
-Through the stage of Tiryaksrotas, they have developed an outline form and it is in constant motion.
+But Cicero is wrong.
+Through the stage of Tiryaksrotas, the gods have developed an outline form and are in constant motion.
 It is this outlined form in motion that becomes perceptible to the inner vision.
-As Apuleius wrote in The Golden Ass in Book 2:23, "I approached the gods below and the gods above face to face and worshipped them in their actual presence."
+As Apuleius wrote in The Golden Ass in Book 11.23, "I approached the gods below and the gods above face to face and worshipped them in their actual presence."

 The ninth stage is "Kumara."
 This stage is "primary and secondary" because it is both outside and inside the seven Creations.
 As the virgin youth, they originate in the womb of the Celestial Virgin, Aditi.
 From this perspective, Aditi is the tenth stage.
 Therefore, H.P.
-Blavatsky could refer to Aditi as the first Sephirah, the female aspect of Kether, the head of the complete ten Sephiroth.
+Blavatsky could refer to Aditi as the first sephirah, the female aspect of Kether, the head of the complete ten sephiroth.